Frequently Asked Questions

 We will schedule a Pre-Interment Conference with the family to review their arrangements and obtain the required permissions here at Gethsemane Cemetery.
 Our Interment/Entombment Authorization form should be printed and faxed to us with the necessary information to facilitate scheduling, and you may visit our Contact Us page for additional contact information.

 We ask that you do not schedule any services before checking with us as our schedule varies from day to day and depending on the burial location, we may only have a limited number of times available.
-Please understand we do require a 2 working day notice for scheduling services.
+Please understand we require 2 working days notice for scheduling services.

 We will work with the family and your Funeral Home to ensure their wishes are carried out.